AI and More-than-Human Design

 Courses are VAT-free

-Lunch, drinks, material and a book on the topics are included
+Lunch, drinks, material and book are included

 |€ 100||for each additional Master Class per organisation in 2023|